instana/nginx-tracing/README.md

 ## Setup an Application Perspective for the Demo

-The simplest way is just to assign to the agent a unique zone (the `docker-compose.yml` file comes with the pre-defined `nginx-tracing-demo`), and simply create the application to contain all calls with the `agent.zone` tag to have the value `nginx-tracing-demo`.
+The simplest way is just to assign to the agent a unique zone (the `docker-compose.yml` file comes with the pre-defined `nginx-tracing-demo` zone), and simply create the application to contain all calls with the `agent.zone` tag to have the value `nginx-tracing-demo`.